INNOVATION: Change your internal chip

 ‘There’s a better way’ chip

-Honestly I think most people are just afraid of improving their lives and find it hard accepting that changing their ‘internal chip’ (mental model) sounds like black magic but the magic is not the chip, it’s in letting go of their ego.
-First you have to understand that we’ve all been programmed to think how we think, our past experiences determine our beliefs and therefore how we see and think about everything around us.
-We bring with us assumptions that limit us from seeing other alternatives that might lead to a better opportunity but then again you already knew this.
+Honestly, I think most people are just afraid of improving their lives and find it hard accepting that changing their ‘internal chip’ (mental model) sounds like black magic.
+But, the magic is not the chip, it’s in letting go of their ego.
+First you have to understand that we’ve all been programmed to think how we think, our past experiences determine our beliefs.
+Therefore, how we see and think about everything around us.
+We bring with us assumptions that limit us from seeing other alternatives that might lead to a better opportunity, but then again you already knew this.

-What do you think, how do you improve your own thinking?
+What do you think, in what other ways can you become an innovative thinker? how do you improve your own thinking?